pushpadash2002-lab/sql-Bike-Sales-exploratory-data-analysis-project-EDA-/README.md

 ## Data Segmentation
 Segmented the customer data with 'VIP', 'Regular', and 'New' based on their spending and lifespan.
 And segmented the products with 'High-Performers', 'Mid-Range' and 'low-performers' based total sales of products.
+Also segmented the products into cost ranges and count how many products fall into each segment.
 # Key Insights (Reporting)
 ## Customer Report
 Identified that most of the VIP customers are from (50 and Above) age group with maximum average order value (AOV).